 House Division: The house season for the IYHL begins at the end of October with evaluations and runs into early March.
 The house leagues provide a recreational learning environment for experienced players (at minimum have participated in a "Learn to Play" skating session).
 All house teams practice and play at the local rinks in the South Bend area (primarily Notre Dame and the Icebox).
 The IYHL follows the USA Hockey ADM model for all age divisions.
 Players have 1-2 practices and one game per week throughout most of the season.
 ADM Analytics

-Expected costs: House league fees for the full season can range from approximately $350 (6U), $500 (8U) to $600 (10U, 12U, 14U).
-These figures can change per season depending on ice costs and the number of league participants.
+Expected costs: House league fees for the full season will depend on age group and these figures can change per season depending on ice costs and the number of league participants.
+For the 2023 season cost will be $400 (6U), $600 (8U), $740 (10U), $750 (12U), and $760 (14U).
 The Fall Camp runs in September/October for IYHL House league players who want an early start on the winter season.
 It costs an additional $160.
 Payments are made with a required deposit at registration and scheduled auto-payments before the season starts (an option to pay the entire amount is available during registration).

 Full-Time Travel (AA & A Rover's): The IYHL offers full-time travel hockey teams.
 These teams play in the Northern Illinois Hockey League (www.nihl.info) and are available to players in the Squirt (ages 9-10), Pee Wee (ages 11-12) and Bantam (ages 13-14) age groups.
 Tryouts are held at the end of August and the travel schedule will run from September until March.
 Players can expect to play 35-45 games in a season along with a minimum of 2 practices during the week.
 Parents should expect to have games every weekend of the season (this is not always the case but it should be planned for).
 Most games will be played in/around the Chicagoland area (in addition to possible tournaments in Michigan, Indiana, Wisconsin and Ohio).
 NIHL places teams in either Bronze, Silver, Gold or Elite divisions based on team ability.
 The IYHL strives for the Elite division each year.
 Based on interest levels, the IYHL may support a second full-time travel team in each age division.